idris-lang/Idris-dev/docs/effects/state.rst

 direct style, while still giving a notational clue as to which expressions are effectful.

-For example, the expression…
+For example, the expression:

 .. code-block:: idris

     let y = 42 in f !(g !(print y) !x)

-…is lifted to:
+is lifted to:

 .. code-block:: idris